Living, Retirement, Working

 Here are some key economic indicators from recent official data published by INEGI and the Bank of Mexico.

-• Mexico’s nominal Gross Domestic Product is around US$1.5 trillion.
+• Mexico’s nominal Gross Domestic Product is around US$1.8 trillion.

-• GDP growth in 2022 was 3%, following a 4.7% increase in 2021, which means the economy has recovered from the 8% contraction in 2020 when many activities were closed for several months because of the coronavirus.
+• GDP growth in 2023 was 3.2%, following a 3.9% increase in 2022, having recovered from the 8.6% contraction in 2020 when many activities were closed for several months because of the coronavirus.

 Inflation in Mexico

-Inflation at the end of 2022 was 7.8%, the highest for a calendar year (December to December) since 2000.
-It’s expected to decline in 2023 to 5.2%, according to economist estimates, but still to remain well above the Bank of Mexico’s 3% target.
+Inflation at the end of 2023 was 4.7%, after falling from a two-decade high the previous year.
+It’s expected to decline in 2024 to 4.1%, according to economist estimates, but still to remain above the Bank of Mexico’s 3% target.

 Mexico’s sales tax rates